FudaWiki/fudawiki-files/hanafuda/games/oni-koi-koi.md

 [![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)

-The rules says that if you have the Phoenix card in your hand, it becomes an exposed card [さらし札 - さらしふだ, *sarashifuda*].
+The rules say that if you have the Phoenix card in your hand, it becomes an exposed card [さらし札 - さらしふだ, *sarashifuda*].

 > It is not known if it means that it can be used as a wild card after being exposed, or if it goes directly to your captured cards like in [Tensho](/en/hanafuda/games/tensho). **(NEEDS MORE DOCUMENTATION)**
 {.is-warning}